pianomanx/pigallery2/docs/designs/DESIGN-Scoped-Search-Context-and-Search-Sharing.md

 Date: 2025-08-13
 Status: Updated after maintainer clarifications

 Terminology: The project uses the term projection.
-Earlier drafts and filenames may still say “scoped”; whenever you see “scoped,” read it as “projection.”
-Benchmark file names keep “scoped” for historical reasons.
+Earlier drafts and filenames may still say “projected”; whenever you see “projected,” read it as “projection.”
+Benchmark file names keep “projected” for historical reasons.

 ## Overview
 This document proposes a design to support: